MerginMaps/server/README.md

 - **Mobile data collection.** If you need to capture location of assets (and their attributes) or update an existing database.

-- **Data sharing data.** No complicated setup of access by IT admins to get your data to colleagues or clients.
+- **Data sharing.** No complicated setup of access by IT admins to get your data to colleagues or clients.
 Set up permissions and send invites with few clicks.

 - **Offline access.** Work with data with no interruption even without constant Internet connection - sync any changes when you are back online.